SvenWesterlaken/strapi-plugin-instagram-images/README.md

 ### Issues
 If you think you found a problem or bug feel free to [open an Issue at Github](https://github.com/SvenWesterlaken/strapi-plugin-instagram-images/issues).

+## Migration
+If you are using the original plugin and want to migrate to this plugin you can follow these steps:

+1. Note that the data is saved separately in the database as this is a 'different' plugin.
+Therefore, you need to redo [the steps in the configuration section](#how-to-setup-instagram-basic-display-api-to-download-images) in order to download the images again.
+2. Change your API url's for fetching from
+3. You can delete the old plugin from your project by running `npm uninstall strapi-plugin-instagram`.
+4. You can also remove the old images as you will probably have a duplicate of collection entities for the images.

 ## Credits